In JavaScript, setInterval and setTimeout are one of the simplest ways to manage task timing.

 In this example, greet will execute every second due to the 1000-millisecond interval.

-When you need to synchronize multiple tasks that depend on time, consider using Promise along with async/await for more precise control and better error handling.
+When you need to synchronize multiple time-dependent tasks, consider using Promise along with async/await for more precise control and better error handling.

 function wait(ms) {